The Blood Rose Series: Enter a world of blood-starved mastyr vampires and the rare women who can satisfy their deepest needs…

 “Edgy and graphic…Roane is a master…” RT Book Reviews

-EMBRACE THE MAGIC follows the journey of Mastyr Ethan, who you will have met in the first story, EMBRACE THE DARK!
+EMBRACE THE MAGIC follows the journey of Mastyr Ethan, introduced in the first book, EMBRACE THE DARK!

 Samantha can’t believe she’s a blood rose, a woman who can meet the needs of a starved mastyr vampire.
 Her plans never included the world of the Nine Realms in which mastyr vampires rule millions of realm-folk, but learning that she’s half-fae has changed everything.
 As Ethan’s blood-needs become a life-or-death struggle, and cast her into a war against the dreaded Invictus, how can she choose to embrace her new fae powers and change her life so completely?
 Will she take on the role forever as Ethan’s blood rose?
 Or will her desire to follow her life’s ambitions force her to choose against love, passion, and unbelievable fae power?

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~